 Scholarship awards serve two equally valuable purposes: as recognition of accomplishment and achievement and as provision of financial support.
 These purposes are not mutually exclusive.
 Many students are awarded scholarships due to both achievement and financial need.

-As a general rule, scholarships of $500 are the minimum given when the most important goal is to award achievement rather than to supply aid.
+Scholarships of $500 are the minimum given when the most important goal is to award achievement rather than to supply aid.
 Conversely, scholarships of $3,000 -$7,000 are generally given when the most important goal is to supply aid.
-Most scholarships fall in between these two poles.
+Most scholarships fall within this range.

-As a general rule, students receiving scholarships demonstrate strength in two or more of the below attributes.
+Students receiving scholarships generally demonstrate strength in two or more of the below attributes.

 • Academic Performance and Achievement

-Grade point average of at least 2.5 on a 4.0 scale, course selection, credit load, academic-related activities, and undergraduate research experience are reviewed.
+Earned grades and cumulative grade point average (GPA), course selection, course rigor, credit load, academic-related activities, and research experience are reviewed.

 • Creative Accomplishment